Hotels in Japan

 Perfect for families who want a nature-focused stay with onsen facilities, peaceful surroundings, and a break from the busy urban environment.

-How to combine hotel stays along a full itinerary?
+How to combine hotels in Japan stays along a full itinerary?

-The itineraries found in the uploaded files show families moving between cities and nature in a balanced rhythm.
-One example follows this route:
+Families often move between cities and nature in a balanced rhythm.
+One example of a route is:

 Tokyo → Fuji Area → Kyoto → Kii-Katsuura → Kansai.